satyapravin/litepool/README.md

 # LitePool
-An all encompassing lightweight port of C++ RL environment pool relying on CMake only.
+An all encompassing bareboned lightweight port of C++ RL environment pool relying on CMake only.
+It allows users to create their own environments in C++ for use with popular RL Python libraries.

 ## BUILD on Linux:
 1. Build all third Party and install